bunuelo/funk2/som-2009/lab1/lab1.md

 \begin{figure}[h!] \centerline{\mbox{\includegraphics[width=2.5in]{blocksworld.pdf}} } \label{bw} \caption{Blocks World is a highly constrained microworld that still is rich enough to allow us to think about planning problems.} \end{figure}

-After you have installed Funk2 and are in the REPL loop, you can initiate the blocks world REPL loop by typing:
+After you have installed Funk2, you can initiate the blocks world REPL loop by typing:

 \vspace{10pt}
 \funk{[blocks\_world-test]}